mverouden/blogdown-academic/content/post/2021-05-31-mount-shares-wur-linux/index.md

 ## Motivation
 At Wageningen University & Research the Linux Operating System is supported on a best effort principle, meaning that it is supported as far as the knowledge of Facilities and Services Information Technology (FB-IT) reaches.
 FB-IT is supported by their colleagues maintaining the High Performance Computing Cluster Anunna, who have a lot of knowledge about the Linux Operating System, because it's the Operating System used by Anunna. <!-- and there is a support mail address: <a href="mailto:linux.beheer@wur.nl">linux.beheer AT wur.nl</a>, where support questions can be sent.-->

 On the other hand Linux users are generally users, who are very independent and know how to search for and implement solutions themselves.
-Being one of those Linux users within WUR myself, I want to share in this post, how I mount Windows shares from Wageningen University & Research within my Linux systems.
+Being one of those Linux users within WUR myself I want to share in this post, how I mount Windows shares from Wageningen University & Research within my Linux systems.

 {{% callout note %}}
 This post will show how to mount Windows shares on a desk- or laptop using Linux as Operating System within WUR.